Smart Contracts

 Architecture

-The upgradeable control-plane contracts use UUPS proxies: ContentRegistry, RoundVotingEngine, RoundRewardDistributor, FrontendRegistry, and ProfileRegistry.
+The upgradeable control-plane contracts use transparent proxies managed by timelock-owned proxy admins: ContentRegistry, ProtocolConfig, RoundVotingEngine, RoundRewardDistributor, FrontendRegistry, and ProfileRegistry.
 Token, identity, faucet, participation, governance, and helper contracts are intentionally non-upgradeable.

 ContractRoleUpgradeable